The enterprise AI event for data science & IT leaders

 A small change at the front of a pipeline can amplify as it moves through downstream models.
 Institutions that evaluate models in isolation miss the compounding effects that drive the largest losses.

 A data feed update that shifts feature values by a fraction of a percent can, after passing through a prediction model and a decision engine, flip real decisions for a meaningful share of the population.
-Regulators are moving toward enterprise-level model risk assessment.
+SR 26-2 acknowledges aggregate risk, but gives institutions a single paragraph and no framework for measuring it.
+Enterprise-level model risk assessment is now each institution's problem to solve.
 Organizations that evaluate models in isolation are missing the compounding effects that drive the largest losses.

 In agentic AI systems, the routing layer, the component that decides which tool to call or which sub-model to invoke, carries governance risk and requires the same treatment as the models it chooses between.